Example configuration.yaml entry device_tracker: - platform: owntracks

 This platform allows you to detect presence using Owntracks.
-OwnTracks allows users to track their location on Android and iOS phones and publish it to an MQTT broker.
+OwnTracks allows users to track their location on iOS and Android phones and publish it to an MQTT broker.
 This platform will connect to the broker and monitor for new locations.

 To integrate Owntracks in Home Assistant, add the following section to your